milvus-io/milvus/README.md

 ## Why Milvus

 Milvus is designed to handle vector search at scale.
-Users can store vectors, which are numerical representations of unstructured data, together with other scalar data types such as integers, strings, and JSON objects, to conduct efficient vector search with metadata filtering or hybrid search.
-Here are why users choose Milvus as vector database:
+It stores vectors, which are learned representations of unstructured data, together with other scalar data types such as integers, strings, and JSON objects.
+Users can conduct efficient vector search with metadata filtering or hybrid search.
+Here are why developers choose Milvus as the vector database for AI applications:

 **High Performance at Scale and High Availability**
   * Milvus features a [distributed architecture](https://milvus.io/docs/architecture_overview.md ) that separates [compute](https://milvus.io/docs/data_processing.md#Data-query) and [storage](https://milvus.io/docs/data_processing.md#Data-insertion).
 Milvus can horizontally scale and adapt to diverse traffic patterns, achieving optimal performance by independently increasing query nodes for read-heavy workload and data node for write-heavy workload.
 The stateless microservices on K8s allow [quick recovery](https://milvus.io/docs/coordinator_ha.md#Coordinator-HA) from failure, ensuring high availability.
 The support for [replicas](https://milvus.io/docs/replica.md) further enhances fault tolerance and throughput by loading data segments on multiple query nodes.
 See [benchmark](https://zilliz.com/vector-database-benchmark-tool) for performance comparison.